Did you know: Patients with dementia disease commonly withdraw from activities they once loved and spending time with friends and family.

 How Stimulating Activities Help Dementia Patients

-These activities can help people with dementia:
+These activities can help those with signs and symptoms of dementia:

 - Increase self-esteem & self-awareness

-- Build emotional connections with others
+- Build emotional connections with others and a sense of community

 - Provide an outlet for those with dementia to feel more engaged